edbkei/QVDE/README.md

 **Hardware Requirements:**
 - NVIDIA Jetson Orin Nano (or compatible edge device)
 - 16GB+ microSD card or NVMe SSD.
-In case of QVDE, all apps are installed on NVMe SSD, as its performance is 10x faster than microSD, and it supports 256 GB storage, and microSD only 128 GB.
+In case of QVDE, all apps are installed under NVMe SSD, as its performance is 10x faster than microSD, and it supports 256 GB storage, and microSD only 128 GB.
 - Network connectivity (Ethernet or WiFi)
 - (Optional) Wearable accelerometer sensors